PitchConnect/contribution-guidelines/ai-guidelines.md

   - `docs/descriptive-name` for documentation changes
   - `refactor/descriptive-name` for code refactoring
 - **Clean up branches**: Delete feature branches after merging PRs
+- **Clean up temporary files**: Always delete temporary markdown files and other artifacts after use
 - **Link related PRs**: If replacing one PR with another, reference the original PR and explain why

 ### Code Quality and Testing